Anemia During Cancer

 Treating anemia during cancer

 Your treatment will depend on the cause of your anemia.
 It will also depend on how severe your symptoms are.
-Your doctor can tell you more about treatment options and their risks and benefits for you.
+Your healthcare provider can tell you more about treatment options and their risks and benefits for you.
 Treatments include the following:

-Intravenous (IV) iron.
+Intravenous or injection treatments.
 A liquid medicine containing iron is given by shots or IV line.
 Several treatments may be given.
 IV iron is usually used if you are being given an ESA.
 IV iron usually takes 1 to 4 weeks to reverse anemia.
+Certain vitamins may also be given as an injection (shot), such as vitamin B12.

 Checking your progress